Wolox/tech-guides/frontend/angular/style-guide.md

 ```

-## Communication and interaction of components
+## Components communication and interaction

    1. Two-Way Data Binding (Banana In a Box [🍌]).
    2. Decorators instead of properties of the Metadata.